 A traditional illegal online pharmacy as viewed on a mobile device.

 As you can see, the type is small, not easy to read, and navigation is difficult.

 Knowing that consumers are using mobile devices more than ever, cyber criminals have created the site below specifically to illegally sell prescription drugs in a format that is native to mobile devices.
 The images below were screenshots taken on an iPhone, and you can see how the presentation is different than a regular website tailored specifically for increased usability on a mobile device: larger font, less clutter… In short, they attempt to make it as easy as possible to make a purchase from this website.
-You can see that they have even gone to the trouble of incorporating a .mobi internet domain for the site to reinforce the mobile computing experience.
+You can see that they have even gone to the trouble of incorporating a .mobi internet Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. for the site to reinforce the mobile computing experience.
 It would be praiseworthy if it were not so recklessly endangering consumer safety.

 The homepage of the rogue online pharmacy which is optimized for mobile devices.